smalos/nuBuilder4-Code-Library/codelib/edit_return_to_browse_after_timeout/README.md

 ## Edit Screen: Return to the Browse Screen after an inactivity timeout period

 This snippet will (forcefully) redirect the user back to the Browse Screen after a pre-determined period of inactivity.
 A countdown timer will show the time left.
-When the mouse is moved, the timer is reset.
+When the mouse is moved or any key is pressed, the countdown timer is reset.

 <p align="left">
   <img src="screenshots/countdown.gif">
 </p>

-If you just want to try the sample, go ahead and import [countdownBE.sql.gzip](/codelib/countdown.sql.gzip) into your existing nuBuilder Database (using phpMyAdmin).
+If you just want to try the sample import [countdownBE.sql.gzip](/codelib/countdown.sql.gzip) into your existing nuBuilder Database (using phpMyAdmin).
-The dump contains a form, objects and a table.
+The dump contains a form its objects and a table.
 It will not overwrite/modify/delete any other data.

 ☛ This script expects a "Word" Object with an ID "counter" on your form.